castorini/ragnarok/docs/rag24.md

 429 Q0 msmarco_v2.1_doc_35_1306810123#2_3040954932 4 17.912500 Anserini
 429 Q0 msmarco_v2.1_doc_35_1306810123#8_3040961879 5 17.606800 Anserini
 ```
+Ensure to update `Anserini` with the `run-id` your team wants associated with the run file prior to submission, if you do include such a run in your submissions.

 Similarly the first line of the reranker requests file (limited to two candidates) can be checked as follows: